wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 * Tweak: update translation template and files
 * Fix: break long URLs in different lines if it reaches the available space in Simple template
 * Fix: restore deleted strings and load them using standalone strings.php file
-* Fix: warning on deprecated argument from product get_dimentions() method
+* Fix: warning on deprecated argument from product get_dimensions() method
 * Tested up to WooCommerce 7.1

 = 3.2.3 (2022-10-28) =